 In regards to the best bus companies, Neeta Travels is well-known and has decent buses and drivers.
 This company operates about 12 services a day from Mumbai to Shirdi.

 It's possible to hire a private vehicle to go to Shirdi, and you can leave from Mumbai airport if you wish.
-The travel time, one way, is 4-5 hours.
-It will cost about 6,300 rupees upwards for a return trip.
+The travel time, one way, is four to five hours.
+It will cost about 6,500 rupees upwards for a return trip.
 Have a look at Ecabs and Savaari.
 However, there are a multitude of other service providers.
 App-based Uber and Ola offer intercity and outstation travel now too.

 Read more about how to visit Shirdi and Sai Baba in this Shirdi Travel Guide.